Is College Still Worth It? The Truth About Degrees and Student Loans

 Let’s treat college like what it really is for most people: a financial investment.
 And like any investment, the return you get depends on what you paid, how long it takes to pay it back, and what you actually gain.

-Some degrees offer a strong ROI, especially in fields like engineering, finance, or healthcare.
+Some degrees are worth getting, especially in fields like engineering, finance, or healthcare.
 Others, not so much.
 The lifetime difference in earnings between degrees is massive.

 A bachelor’s in petroleum engineering can lead to a $100K+ starting salary, while early childhood education often starts around $35K.
 Layer that against the $100K-plus some students pay in tuition and fees, and the math starts to break.